Your shopping cart is empty!

 It can be tempting to neglect your skin a little while it’s wrapped up in layers of warm winter clothes but it’s the season when it needs the most care.
 Cold weather, lack of light and central heating all contribute to our skin feeling dry and looking much less healthy than usual.
-The solution is simple regular care and it doesn’t need to take very long.
+The solution is regular care and it doesn’t need to take very long.
 Build a little into every day - swap shower gel for natural soap to avoid dryness, start dry brushing your skin, use a natural body oil when you step out of the shower and exfoliate weekly to get rid of any dry and dead skin.

 Take a day off for no other reason than to care for yourself.
 Sounds good doesn’t it?
 Don’t overload the day with tasks though!
 Take it easy...the day should be just for you, even if you have to wait until everyone has left the house before it begins.
 Catch up on a little sleep, enjoy a soak in the bath, your favourite yoga class, meditate in absolute peace...you get the idea.
 I try and do this every month and have created a guide to creating your own at home wellness retreat (with printable workbook) to help you get started.

 Disconnecting from technology allows us to reconnect with ourselves which is something that so many of us are striving for.
 And while I love technology, there’s something so liberating about switching it all off and walking away for a while.
-Now I know that even the thought of it makes some people uncomfortable and so try starting small, a few minutes here and there and then build up to more solid blocks of time - you’ll soon feel the benefits.
+Now I know that even the thought of this makes some people uncomfortable and so try starting small, a few minutes here and there and then build up to more solid blocks of time - you’ll soon feel the benefits.